filecoin-project/lily/docs/deployment_ops_guide.md

 Create a new repo at a custom path for Lily's local state on the filesystem (also known as the `repo`).
 The repo contains chain/block data, keys, configuration, and other operational data.
 This folder is portable and can be relocated as needed.

+> _(Important Note: The repo requires a fast disk to read and write chain state quickly enough to keep up with the network progression.
+Slow disks will cause Lily to fall behind or be unable to complete Jobs within the specified `--window`.)_

 If a directory already exists at the location, it will be untouched by `lily init`.

 Example: